 \section{Conclusion}

-In this work, we have established a no-go theorem for the existence of stationary, rotating global monopoles in Einstein's general relativity.
-Our proof proceeded in two stages.
+In this work, we have analyzed why stationary, rotating Barriola-Vilenkin global monopoles do not exist in Einstein's general relativity.
+Our analysis proceeded in two stages.

 First, we investigated the general class of rotating metrics generated by the Newman-Janis algorithm.
-By rigorously analyzing the coupled Einstein-scalar field equations, we demonstrated a fundamental inconsistency between the scalar field's equations of motion, proving that no rotating solution can be constructed within this framework.
+By rigorously analyzing the coupled Einstein-scalar field equations, we demonstrated a fundamental inconsistency in the scalar field's equations of motion, proving that no rotating solution can be constructed within this framework.

 Second, to establish a more powerful and general result, we considered the most general stationary, axially symmetric spacetime.
-Through a detailed asymptotic analysis at large distances, we proved that the only solution that is regular and consistent with the field equations is the static, spherically symmetric Barriola-Vilenkin monopole.
-The analysis showed, order by order, that any deviation from spherical symmetry, including rotation, is forbidden.
+Through detailed asymptotic analysis at large distances, we proved that the only solution that is both regular and consistent with the field equations is the static, spherically symmetric BV monopole.
+This analysis showed, order by order, that any deviation from spherical symmetry—including rotation—is forbidden.

-These two independent lines of reasoning lead to the unequivocal conclusion: the only stationary, axisymmetric global monopole solution is the spherically symmetric one.
-Consequently, non-trivial rotating global monopoles do not exist in general relativity.
+These two independent lines of reasoning provide compelling evidence that the only stationary, axisymmetric BV global monopole solution is the spherically symmetric one.
+This suggests that non-trivial rotating BV global monopoles cannot be realized in general relativity.